2020 Torneo de Promoción y Reserva

-The Torneo de Promoción y Reserva was a football tournament in Peru.
+The Torneo de Promoción y Reservas was a football tournament in Peru.
 There are currently 20 clubs in the league.
 Each team will have a roster of twelve 21-year-old players, three 19-year-olds, and three older reinforcements; whenever they be recorded in the club.
 The tournament will offer the champion two bonus points and the runner-up one bonus point to the respective regular teams in the 2020 Liga 1.

 The tournament was canceled due to the COVID-19 pandemic.